-Target-Setting for the Top-1000 Energy-Consuming Enterprises
+2.3.
+Target-setting for the Top-1000 energy-consuming enterprises

-The major targets of the Top-1000 Energy-Consuming Enterprise program are to significantly improve the Top-1000 enterprises' energy efficiency; reduce unit energy consumption to domestic best practice level for all major products; have some enterprises attain either international best practice levels or sector best practice levels; improve the energy efficiency of each sector; and achieve energy savings of approximately 100 million tons of coal equivalent in the 11th Five-Year period.
+The major targets of the Top-1000 program are to significantly improve the Top-1000 enterprises' energy efficiency; reduce unit energy consumption to domestic best practice levels for all major products; have some enterprises attain either international best practice levels or sector best practice levels; improve the energy efficiency of each sector; and achieve energy savings of approximately 100 million tons of coal equivalent in the 11th Five-Year period.
 This program target has been broken down to the provincial level.
-All participating enterprises have signed energy savings target in the next five years.
-For example, NDRC signed an agreement with the Beijing Municipal Government, in turn, signed energy-efficiency target contracts that include energy saving amounts with each of the ten enterprises (Wang, 2006b).
+All participating enterprises signed energy conservation agreements with local governments and promised to reach the energy-savings target in the next five years.
+For example, NDRC signed an agreement with the Beijing Municipal Government covering ten enterprises within Beijing's jurisdiction.
+The Beijing Municipal Government, in turn, signed energyefficiency target contracts that include energy-saving amounts with each of the ten enterprises (Wang, 2006b).

-Achievement of the energy-saving targets is part of the provincial government evaluation system in which the responsible government officials are evaluated annually each year on whether or not the targets under their jurisdiction have been achieved.
-Regions and enterprises that do not meet the targets will not be given annual rewards or honorary titles, leaders in state-owned enterprises will not receive annual evaluation awards, and officials will not be promoted without meeting the energy conservation targets (NDRC, 2007a).
-Use of the evaluation system in this manner provides strong incentives to government officials to assist the enterprises in achieving the energy-saving targets.
+Achievement of the energy-saving targets is part of the provincial government evaluation system in which the responsible government officials are evaluated annually on whether or not the targets under their jurisdiction have been achieved.
+Regions and enterprises that do not meet the energy conservation reduction targets will not be given annual rewards or honorary titles, leaders in state-owned enterprises will not receive annual evaluation awards, and officials will not be promoted without meeting the energy conservation targets (NDRC, 2007).

-Expectations of the Top-1000 Energy-Consuming Enterprises
+2.4.
+Expectations of the Top-1000 energy-consuming enterprises

-According to the implementation plan of the program, the Top-1000 enterprises are expected to establish an energy conservation organization, formulate energy efficiency goals, establish an energy utilization reporting system, conduct energy audits, conduct training, formulate an energy conservation plan, adopt energy conservation incentives, and invest in energy efficiency improvement options.
+The Top-1000 enterprises are expected to establish an energy conservation organization, formulate energy-efficiency goals, establish an energy utilization reporting system, conduct energy audits, conduct training, formulate an energy conservation plan (ECP), adopt energy conservation incentives, and invest in energy-efficiency improvement options.
 The enterprises are required to report their energy consumption by fuel quarterly to NBS (NDRC, 2006a).

-Role of the National, Provincial, and Local Governments
+2.5.
+Role of the national, provincial, and local governments